 Your router might have a larger effect on your daily life than you know.

 Studies have shown a variety of short term and long term effects, ranging from mild to potentially life-altering.
+It may have some adverse effects like preventing our good night’s sleep and strains on our eyes.

 The largest problems that routers seem to pose is that the effects of saturation are cumulative.